Last Updated: March 10, 2023

 - Upon reasonable request, Company must make available to Customer all information necessary to demonstrate compliance with the obligations of this DPA and allow for and contribute to audits, including inspections, as mandated by a Supervisory Authority or reasonably requested no more than once a year by Customer and performed by an independent auditor as agreed upon by Customer and Company.
 The foregoing shall only extend to those documents and facilities relevant and material to the Processing of Customer Personal Data and shall be conducted during normal business hours and in a manner that causes minimal disruption.

 - Company will inform Customer if Company believes that Customer’s instruction under Section 8.1 infringes Data Protection Law.
-Company may suspend the audit or inspection or withhold requested information until Company has modified or confirmed the lawfulness of the instructions in writing.
+Company may suspend the audit or inspection or withhold requested information until Customer has modified or confirmed the lawfulness of the instructions in writing to Company's reasonable satisfaction.

 - International Data Transfers

-- By signing this DPA, Company and Customer conclude module 2 (controller-to-processor) of the Standard Contractual Clauses, which are hereby incorporated and completed as follows: the “data exporter” is Customer; the “data importer” is Company; the optional docking clause in Clause 7 is implemented; Clause 9(a) option 1 is implemented and the time period therein is specified as thirty (30) days; the optional redress clause in Clause 11(a) is struck; if Customer is established in the EU, Clause 13(a) paragraph 1 is implemented, otherwise Clause 13(a) paragraph 2 or 3, as appropriate, is implemented; Clause 17 option 1 is implemented and the governing law is the law of Ireland; the court in Clause 18(b) are the Courts of Ireland; Annex I, II and III to module 2 of the Standard Contractual Clauses are Annex I of this DPA and the Subprocessor List respectively.
+- By signing this DPA, Company and Customer conclude Module 2 (controller-to-processor) of the SCCs and, to the extent a Processor on behalf of a Third-Party Controller, Module 3 (Processor-to-Subprocessor) of the SCCs, which are hereby incorporated and completed as follows: the “data exporter” is Customer; the “data importer” is Company; the optional docking clause in Clause 7 is implemented; Option 2 of Clause 9(a) is implemented and the time period therein is specified in Section 6.3 above; the optional redress clause in Clause 11(a) is struck; if Customer is established in the EU, Clause 13(a) paragraph 1 is implemented, otherwise Clause 13(a) paragraph 2 or 3, as appropriate, is implemented; Clause 17 Option 1 is implemented and the governing law is the law of Ireland; the courts in Clause 18(b) are the Courts of Ireland; Annex I and II to Module 2 of the SCCs are Annex I and II to this DPA respectively.
+For International Data Transfers from Switzerland: (i) Data Subjects who have their habitual residence in Switzerland may bring claims under the SCCs before the courts of Switzerland and (ii) the SCCs cover Personal Data pertaining to legal entities until the entry into force of the revised Swiss Federal Act on Data Protection of 2020.

 - If Company’s compliance with Data Protection Law applicable to International Data Transfers is affected by circumstances outside of Company’s control, including if a legal instrument for International Data Transfers is invalidated, amended, or replaced, then Customer and Company will work together in good faith to reasonably resolve such non-compliance.
-In the event that additional, replacement or alternative Standard Contractual Clauses or UK Standard Contractual Clauses are approved by Supervisory Authorities, Company reserves the right to amend the Agreement and this DPA by adding to, changing or replacing, the Standard Contractual Clauses or UK Standard Contractual Clauses that form part of it at the date of signature in order to ensure continued compliance with Data Protection Law.
+In the event that additional, replacement or alternative standard contractual clauses or UK standard contractual clauses are approved by Supervisory Authorities, Company reserves the right to amend the Agreement and this DPA by adding to or replacing, the standard contractual clauses or UK standard contractual clauses that form part of it at the date of signature in order to ensure continued compliance with Data Protection Law.

 - Customer will send all notifications, requests and instructions under this DPA to Company’s Legal Department via email to [email protected] Company will send all notifications under this DPA to Customer’s account owner email address, or to the email address(es) for which Customer elects to receive legal communications.

-- Subject to any limitation of liability set out in the Agreement, to the extent permitted by applicable law, where Company has paid damages or fines, Company is entitled to claim back from Customer that part of the compensation, damages or fines, corresponding to Customer’s part of responsibility for the damages or fines.
+- Where Company has paid compensation, damages or fines, Company is entitled to claim back from Customer that part of the compensation, damages or fines, corresponding to Customer’s part of responsibility for the compensation, damages or fines.

 - Termination and return or deletion